J3698/j3698.github.io/_posts/2018-11-07-getting-connected-setting-up-the-raspberry-pi.markdown

 ## Bluetooth Audio
 After the Pi was connected to the internet, I changed the Pi's name so that I would recognize it over bluetootoh.
 To do so, I followed [this](https://thePihut.com/blogs/raspberry-Pi-tutorials/19668676-renaming-your-raspberry-Pi-the-hostname) guide.
 In essence, I ran <span class="code">sudo nano /etc/hostname</span> and changed the name in that file (I chose "fancymusic"), and then ran <span class="code">sudo nano /etc/hosts</span> and changed the name after "127.0.1.1", too.

 The next step was to get bluetooth working in order to play audio through the Pi's headphone jack.
-I ran the command <span class="code">sudo apt install pulseaudio-module-bluetooth</span> and then rebooted the Pi.
+I ran the following command and then rebooted the Pi:
+<div class="code">sudo apt install pulseaudio-module-bluetooth</div>

 After the Pi rebooted, I ran <span class="code">hciconfig</span> to determine the MAC address of the Pi's bluetooth.
 It will be in the format "AA:AA:AA:AA:AA:AA".